AlexIgn88/graduate-work/README.md

 ## My graduate work:

 ## Progress of the graduate work:
+v 0.12.5
+modal window Products added
+onClick props for ModalWindowBlur zero product warning modal window with an offer to log in

 v 0.12.4
 Fix for adding an item to the basket